martatorredev/mt-privacy-block-for-youtube/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 A Gutenberg block for embedding YouTube videos without tracking cookies, enhancing privacy and ensuring GDPR compliance.
+No additional configuration required.

 == Description ==

 **MTDev Privacy Block for YouTube** allows you to embed YouTube videos in your WordPress site without tracking cookies by automatically switching to `youtube-nocookie.com`.

-With this plugin, you can improve your site's privacy while ensuring a seamless user experience.
+With this plugin, you can:

-= Key Features =
+✅ Improve privacy with `youtube-nocookie.com`.

-✅ Embed YouTube videos using `youtube-nocookie.com` automatically.
+✅ Embed videos with customizable titles, captions, and dimensions.
+✅ Ensure old embeds are updated automatically with improved privacy.
-✅ Fully integrated with the WordPress block editor (Gutenberg).
+✅ Seamlessly integrate with the WordPress block editor (Gutenberg).
-✅ Customizable video title, caption, and dimensions.
-✅ Supports alignment options (left, center, right) directly from the editor.
-✅ Lightweight and optimized for performance.
+✅ Enjoy a lightweight solution optimized for performance.
-✅ Includes a function that clears oEmbed cache to ensure old embeds are updated to use `youtube-nocookie.com`.
+✅ No additional configuration required — install and use instantly.

 This plugin is perfect for those who want to improve privacy compliance (GDPR, CCPA) without compromising functionality.